Semantic-Org/Semantic-UI/README.md

 **All UI**: The specification defines class name and html structures which can be used to represent an element

-**Elements**: The specification outlines states that an elements can exist, lists common types, or variations, of an element, and if necessary, defines how the element functions in groups.
+**Elements**: An element definition gives states which an elements can occupy, common types of that element, and if necessary, defines how the element functions in groups.

-**Collections**: The specification defines a list of elements that it can include, and ways which variations in the collection can affect each element.
+**Collections**: Collection definitions list elements that it can include, and variations which can apply to both the collection, or individual elements found in the collection.

-**Modules**: The specification defines a set of behaviors the module is expected to perform.
+**Modules**: Module definitions include a list of behaviors that are commonly associated with an element

-**Views**: The specification defines the types of content it usually contains, and a standard heirarchy for presenting the content to the user.
+**Views**: View specifications defines the types of content the view usually display, and the heirarchy typical to presenting this content to the user.

 #### Based on class